edwestfieldjr/lkq/README.md

 - Better encryption and security (see below)

 ---
-### Security
+### Security Advisories

 - **Do not store any sensitive or private data or text on the live site.**
 - All 'GET' requests the backend mongo/express API are open and not secure; quote articles are still publicly accessible directly from the API (the "Public" checkbox on the form only designates whether it publishes to the frontend-- working on a security patch to address this)
+- Your unique username will also also publicly accessible on the backend API, however email addresses and encrypted passwords are not accessible in that way.
-- An email address is needed to log in, but it is not authenticated.
+- A unique email address is needed to sign-up and to log in, but it is not authenticated.
 You do not need to use a real email address to use the system, so long as it conforms to an email address format.
 - User accounts cannot be deleted.
-If you want your user information scrubbed from the database, please email met a ed.westfield.jr@gmail.com
+If you want your account and user information deleted from the from the database, please email me at: ed.westfield.jr@gmail.com
 - More curated and better assortment of background photos, either by
-- the deployed live site and backend API will be taken offline sometime in late 2022/early 2023.
+- the deployed live site, backend API, and thedatabase will be taken offline sometime in late 2022/early 2023.

 ---